riyasoy/ai-governance-public-systems-framework/draft.md

 AI systems learn patterns from historical data.
 If the training data contains social, cultural, or institutional biases, the resulting AI system may reproduce or even amplify these biases.
 This can lead to discriminatory outcomes in areas such as recruitment, education, lending, healthcare, and law enforcement.
 Biased AI systems may unfairly disadvantage specific groups based on gender, ethnicity, age, or socioeconomic background, creating concerns regarding fairness and equal treatment.

+### Real-World Case Studies

+**UK Welfare Fraud AI (2024)**: The UK Department for Work and Pensions (DWP) deployed an AI system to detect welfare fraud that exhibited bias based on age, disability, marital status, and nationality.
+The algorithm disproportionately flagged certain demographic groups for fraud investigations.
+The first version (2020-2024) achieved only a **35% correct match rate**, with **65% of cases requiring human correction** [web:1][web:4].
+Additionally, a DWP algorithm wrongly flagged **over 200,000 UK housing benefit claims** as high risk, where two-thirds were legitimate claims [web:10].

+**US Healthcare Algorithm Racial Bias (2019)**: A widely used algorithm affecting **200 million Americans annually** was found to have dramatic racial bias.
+Black patients assigned the same risk score as White patients had **26.3% more chronic illnesses** (4.8 vs. 3.8 conditions) at the same risk level.
+The bias reduced the number of Black patients identified for extra care by **more than half**—increasing from 17.7% to 46.5% when corrected [web:8][web:11][web:14].

 ### 3.2 Privacy and Data Protection

 AI systems often require access to large amounts of personal and sensitive data to function effectively.
 Public institutions frequently manage information related to healthcare, financial records, education, and citizen identities.
 Inadequate data protection measures may result in privacy violations, unauthorized access, or misuse of personal information.
 Strong governance frameworks are therefore necessary to ensure responsible data collection, storage, processing, and sharing practices.

+### Quantitative Impact

+- **160+ public agencies** in the US now use algorithmic decision systems (ADS) for public services [web:3]
+- **Deepfake fraud cost**: $1.1 billion in 2025 (tripling from $360 million in 2024), with total global losses at **$2.19 billion** [web:13]
+- **Disinformation economy cost**: $78 billion yearly globally [web:16]
+- In 2024, **50% of businesses** were victims of deepfake attacks, with average losses of **$450,000 per incident** [web:16]

 ### 3.3 Transparency and Explainability

 Many advanced AI models operate as complex systems whose decision-making processes are difficult to understand.
 This lack of transparency can make it challenging for individuals to determine how decisions were reached.
 In public systems, transparency is essential because citizens have a right to understand decisions that affect them.
 Explainable AI helps improve trust, accountability, and informed decision-making by providing clear explanations of AI-generated outcomes.

+### Transparency Gap in Public Systems

+The UK government was warned it risks **contempt of court** over lack of transparency on AI use for welfare claims, declining to disclose what historical data trains their AI model [web:7].
+This demonstrates how public institutions often withhold critical information about AI systems affecting citizens' rights.

 ### 3.4 Accountability